 COVID-19 Booster Vaccination Programme

 The COVID-19 Booster Vaccination Programme is currently being rolled out across NHSGGC and the rest of the UK.
 Like a number of vaccinations, levels of protection can drop over time.
-The vaccination booster helps to boost your immune response over a longer period of time and extends the protection you received from your 1st two doses.
-This reduces your risk of developing the virus and makes your symptoms milder if you catch the virus.
+The vaccination booster helps to boost your immune response over a longer period of time and extends the protection you received from your first two doses.
+This reduces your risk of developing the virus and make your symptoms milder if you catch the virus.
 The vaccines are safe and effective.

 For more information about the vaccine please go to www.nhsinform.scot/covid19vaccine